oeoeoe/GoodVibrations/How.md

 title: How was Good Vibrations developed?
 ---

 Here you can read about the process in developing Good Vibrations.
 The newest iteration of the project is at the top and the very first iteration can be found at the end.
-Related work can also be seen at the end of this page.

-## Future Work
-An interactive prototype is now being developed.
-Futher refinement of functions and design may be coming.

 ### These are the functions of the apps that we aim to create
 Too see the progress, please scroll down to the latest iteratioo